 Help and Support / Internet

 This information describes what is currently in place.
-We continue to evaluate our network practices to ensure the best Internet service possible.
+We continue to evaluate our network practices to help provide the best Internet service possible.
 This information is subject to change and will be updated accordingly.

 |Internet Service||Congestion Management||Monthly Bandwidth Usage||Peak Usage Times||Speeds @ Peak|

 BendBroadband does not block any lawful content, applications or services and does not discriminate in transmitting lawful network traffic.
-BendBroadband does not block or manage any specific protocols or protocol ports, except in cases of malware, spam and viruses to protect customers.
-Port blocks or preventive action may be used temporarily following notice to a customer who has violated the terms of service.
-Voice traffic may be prioritized to improve quality.
-BendBroadband does not otherwise target specific types of traffic based on technology, application or provider, modify protocol fields in ways not prescribed by the protocol standard, or otherwise inhibit or favor certain applications or classes of applications.
+BendBroadband does not block or manage any specific protocols or protocol ports, except in cases of malware, spam and viruses to protect customers (see our network security practices below).
+With the exception of network congestion management (see above) and network security practices (see below), BendBroadband does not target specific types of traffic based on technology, application or provider, modify protocol fields in ways not prescribed by the protocol standard, or otherwise inhibit or favor certain applications or classes of applications.

 Broadband Internet services are available in tiers that offer customers a variety of upload and download speeds.
 To view our Internet packages including speeds, pricing and bandwidth usage, select one of the below: